 - Complete the relevant Application Fee Form and make payment by NETS at the Student Service Centre (located at Level 1, Yusof Ishak House) during operating hours.

 Applicants should ensure that all supporting documents are:

 - "CERTIFIED TRUE COPY" of documents photocopied from the originals.
 Copies of your supporting documents must be certified as true copies of the originals by a person authorised to do so.
-Certification, not notarisation of the supporting documents may be made by a responsible person e.g., school principal, commanding officer, personnel manager, etc.
+Certification of the supporting documents may be made by a responsible person e.g., school principal, commanding officer, personnel manager, etc.

-The following documents are required to be submitted by post by the prescribed deadlines for each programme that you apply:
+The following documents are required to be submitted by the prescribed deadlines for each programme that you apply.

 Transcripts of academic records from each university or college attended

 Please ensure that the university's grading scheme is included in the scanned copy that you upload to your online application.

 Only transcripts received in the following prescribed manner will be accepted: